At Age UK Gloucestershire (AUKG) we are committed to protecting and respecting your privacy.

 Your rights under Data Protection

-From the 25 May 2018, your rights under Data Protection legislation are as follows:
+Your rights under Data Protection legislation are as follows:

 The right to: